 Ask your team to reflect on both numerical goals and non tangible factors too

-So from here on, if you want to be a great manager who achieves your goals, implement backward planning and ensure you reflect on why or why not you are achieving your targets.
+So from here on, if you want to be a great manager, of a team or of yourself, who achieves your goals, implement backward planning and ensure you reflect on why or why not you are achieving your targets.
 By good backward planning, make sure your targets have a relevancy to the actions you do each and everyday, align them with your success lists.
-Most importantly, don’t just make it a task – something you do – rather make sure it is something your see as key to achieving your ends goals and aim to get your team to embrace it in the same way.
+Most importantly, don’t just make it a task – something you do – rather make sure it as something your see as key to achieving your ends goals and aim to get any team members to embrace it in the same way.

 Implement backward planning and set reflection moments.